Bruk3/spellchecker/README.md

 * Otherwise It will give suggestions of possible corrections
 * User can accept the suggestions or choose to add incorrectly spelled word into the Dictionary.

-### Warning: Do NOT remove a column from the Full_Dictionary.csv file
+### Warning: Do NOT remove a column from the dictionary.csv file